lilianjerikamau/Mobile-Dictionary/README.md

 ```
 ### screens

 This directory contains all the ui of your application.
-Each screen is located in a separate folder making it easy to combine group of files related to that particular screen.
-All the screen specific widgets will be placed in `widgets` directory as shown in the example below:
+Each screen is located in a separate folder making it easy to combine group of files related to that particular screen as shown below:

 ```
 screens/